 When I was 12 years old, my dad quit his corporate job.
 He quit his job to open his own restaurant.
 The restaurant opened somewhere near my 13th birthday.
 I only remember that because the restaurant billboard by the street said “Happy 13th Birthday Courtney”.
 I was famous.

 I was famous and employed at a very young age and usually loved working.
 I thought it was really cool to have a paying job at such an early age.
 It sparked my entrepreneurial spirit and formed my strong work ethic.
 I loved being that girl who could bring pizza to events and meet friends for lunch (for free).
-When I was in highschool, I still thought it was great to have a job, but being the owner’s daughter meant that if someone called in sick and a last-minute replacement was needed, I was the easiest to reach.
+When I was in high school, I still thought it was great to have a job, but being the owner’s daughter meant if someone called in sick and a last-minute replacement was needed, I was the easiest to reach.
 Even if it was on the night of a dance or other event that was more appealing than work.
-It was then that I realized when it’s your business, you get the good and the bad.
+That’s when I realized when it’s your business, you get the good and the bad.

 There are pros and cons of growing up in a family business